Esylus/Coding-Standards/4_Change+DeploymentStandards.md

 3. When it's ready to be QA'd, create a PR from `integration` to `deployment/test`.
 Another build will kick off when this is accepted, and it will deploy automatically to the test site.
 4. When it's ready to be pushed to production, create a PR from `deployment/test` or from a tag of `deployment/test` to `deployment/staging`.
 5. After some testing to ensure that everything works in staging, create a PR from `deployment/staging` to `deployment/prod`.
-6. Merge changes (TODO: Is this another PR?) from `deployment/prod` to `master`.
+6. Merge changes from `deployment/prod` to `master`.
-7. TODO: Add bit for `next`.
+7. Merge changes `master` to `next` to have a branch that can be safely developed further then `master`.

-Before approving Pull Requests, please make sure to:
+* Before approving Pull Requests, please make sure to:

 1. Run the app and do a quick test of some of the code
 2. Run an `npm run test` to verify the tests.

 ## 5. Database Changes

-Please make sure that the database you are changing has the current changes by running `typeorm migration: run`.
+* Please make sure that the database you are changing has the current changes by running `typeorm migration: run`.

-To make changes to the data schema, simple change or add the entities required under entity.
+* To make changes to the data schema, simple change or add the entities required under entity.
 As much as it makes sense, use partial classes for fields that are common among multiple classes.

-From there, it's for now a multiple step process to migrate the changes:
+* From there, it's for now a multiple step process to migrate the changes:

 ```
 npm run build
 typeorm migration:generate -n MigrationName